ds-102/sp21/README.md

-# fa20
+# sp21
-Public course content for the Fall 2020 iteration of DS-102.
+Public course content for the Spring 2021 iteration of DS-102.